typescript-cheatsheets/react/README.md

     Side note: the `ref` you get from `forwardRef` is mutable so you can assign to it if needed.

+    You may need to use React.ForwardRefRenderFunction instead of React.forwardRef

   </summary>

 This was done [on purpose](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/43265/).
 You can make it immutable if you have to - assign `React.Ref` if you want to ensure nobody reassigns it: